The Complete Guide to Hiking Half Dome in Yosemite National Park

 When Is the Best Time to Hike Half Dome?

 The cables on Half Dome are only installed seasonally.
+Typically they are in place: Late May through mid-October The exact timing depends on snowpack and weather.

 Best Months to Go